 When you hear ravens calling across our 90 acres near Weldon, California, you’re hearing voices that connect this moment to thousands of years of continuous presence.
 This Southern Sierra Nevada landscape holds more than natural beauty for wildlife viewing – it holds deep cultural significance.
 Stories written in stone and sky, in the flight patterns of ravens, in the enduring relationships between all living things in this remarkable corner of the Eastern Sierra.

 The ravens of Monkey Flower Ranch are more than wildlife.
-They’re living links to rich Native American cultural heritage that honored the intelligence, adaptability, and spiritual significance of all creatures who call our high desert ranch retreat home.
+They’re living links to rich Native American cultural heritage that honoured the intelligence, adaptability, and spiritual significance of all creatures who call our high desert ranch retreat home.

 If you’re into wildlife viewing, cultural history, or just want to connect with something deeper than your daily routine, the ravens here will give you a perspective you can’t get anywhere else.
 We have reference materials about local indigenous history and wildlife guides to help you make the most of your observations.